JL-Coetzee/JL-Coetzee.github.io/README.md

-# Full Stack Developer
+# Full Stack Software Developer

 ### Education
 National Senior Certificate: Potchefstroom Gimnasium

 ### Academic Achievements
+Ranging from 2017-2024
-Awarded the “academic merit award” 5 times during high school
+- Awarded the “academic merit award” 5 times during high school
 - Participated and qualified to the second round of the proverto business studies olimpiad
 - Participated and qualified for the second round of the proverto accounting olimpiad
 - Distinctions for majority of IT related modules in my course (Bsc IT)